 These are also known as atmospheric particulate matter.
-They often occur naturally around grassland fires and volcanoes, but they are also produced when fossil fuels are burnt, such as in power stations and in internal combustion engines.
-These have been linked to higher rates of respiratory complaints and a raise in some cancers.
+They often occur naturally, around grassland fires and volcanoes, but they are also produced when fossil fuels are burnt, such as in power stations and in internal combustion engines.
+These have been linked to higher rates of respiratory complaints and a rise in some cancers.

 The most popular fuel for more than a century, petrol is enjoying a resurgence in the wake of diesel’s environmental criticism.
 Downsizing and turbocharging has increased efficiency.

-Plug-in Hybrid Electric Vehicles combine a battery and electric motor with either diesel or more commonly petrol engine.
+Plug-in Hybrid Electric Vehicles (PHEVs) combine a battery and electric motor with either diesel or more commonly petrol engine.
 The technology avoids the range anxiety of a pure electric vehicle by offering the back-up of a petrol engine once the battery is used up, but the ability to run up to around 30 miles, depending on model, on pure EV power.
 Cars under 50g/km get a big tax advantage, and are taxed according to how many miles they can achieve on battery alone.

 RDE2 came to prominence in November 2017 when the chancellor decided any diesel not meeting the Real Driving Emissions 2 standard would be subject to a four-band increase on company car BIK tax.
-Which, at present is every diesel on sale, with cars expected to be at least a year away.
 RDE2 relates to the amount of NOx a car is allowed to put out on the road versus the laboratory test.

-Basically, this is what happens to a fleet’s vehicles at the end of their lease term.
-Typically, a fleet’s vehicles are disposed of through the auction system, which makes it all the more important that the vehicle is fitted with the correct (i.e. the most desireable) equipment in the first place.
+Basically, this is what happens to a fleet’s vehicles when at the end of their term of service.
+Typically, a fleet’s vehicles are disposed of through the auction system, which makes it all the more important that the vehicle is fitted with the correct (ie most desirable) equipment in the first place.
 This is vital to a vehicle’s remarketing value.

-The Toxicity Charge is a toll that we’re likely to see more of as we move forward.
-Currently only operating in London, the T-Charge uses the same boundaries and operation times as the London congestion charge, and at present any vehicle not meeting Euro4 emissions standards has to pay an additional £10 to drive in the capital. www.london.gov.uk
+The Toxicity Charge (T-CHARGE) is a toll that we’re likely to see more of as we move forward.
+Currently only operating in London, the T-Charge uses the same boundaries and operation times as the London congestion charge, and at present any car not meeting Euro4 emissions standards has to pay an additional £12.50 to drive in the capital.

-Vehicle Excise Duty is colloquially know as road tax, and has to be paid on all vehicles using the road.
-For cars, there’s an initial fee at first registration that ranges from £10-£2,135 depending on emissions, after which it reverts to a flat £155 fee, unless the car cost more than $0,000 new, in which case there’s an additional £335 in years two-five before it too is £155 per year.
+Vehicle Excise Duty (VED) is colloquially know as road tax, and has to be paid on all vehicles using the road.
+For cars, there’s an initial fee at first registration that ranges from £0-£2,245 depending on emissions, after which it reverts to a flat £155 fee, unless the car cost more than $0,000 new, in which case there’s an additional £335 in years two-five before it too is £155 per year.
 For pre-April 2017 vehicles it’s a much simpler emissions-based system.
-For the latest VED tables click HERE

 Knowing the whole-life cost of vehicles allows companies to choose their next fleet options based on a great deal more than just the basic monthly rental cost.
 That’s because the whole-life cost includes extra expenditure variables such as insurance, SMR, residual values, taxation rates, CO2 emissions and, of course, the sort of fuel economy the vehicle is likely to achieve.